ashleygyngell/lyricle-frontend/README.md

-# LYRICLE is still under development and is due for realease by the end of May 2022
+# LYRICLE is still under development and is due for release by the end of May 2022

 ## Lyricle - Project 4 @ GA (General Assembly)